Byron Hurt: Biography

-Byron Hurt attended Northwestern University School to study Journalism.
-While attending Northwestern, Hurt played football as a quarterback, and founded God Bless the Child Productions before graduating in 1993.
+Byron Hurt attended Northeastern University to study journalism.
+While attending Northeastern, Hurt played football as a quarterback, and founded God Bless the Child Productions before graduating in 1993.

 Upon graduation he was hired by the university's Center for the Study of Sport in Society to help form the Mentors in Violence Prevention (MVP) program with the purpose of educating young black men about gender and sexual violence.
 This experience led Hurt to produce and direct the documentary I Am A Man: Black Masculinity in America.
 Hurt is also the former associate director of the United States Marine Corps gender violence prevention program.

 In 2010, he hosted the Emmy-nominated television show, Reel Works with Byron Hurt.
 His documentary Hip-Hop: Beyond Beats and Rhymes premiered at the 2006 Sundance Film Festival and broadcast nationally on PBS in 2007.
 His film Soul Food Junkies received the Best Documentary Award at the 2012 American Black Film Festival and aired on PBS' Independent Lens in January 2013.

 In 2022, he released a documentary on Hazing, exploring the culture of hazing following the tragic hazing deaths of young people.